Download and Setup

 - Install the required packages (octave-dev is only needed if you want to use Octave):

-sudo apt install bzip2 gcc git make cmake g++ libhdf5-dev python3-dev python3-pytest python3-numpy octave-dev python3-pip python3-venv octave-dev
+sudo apt install bzip2 gcc git make cmake g++ libhdf5-dev python3-dev python3-pytest python3-numpy python3-pip python3-venv octave-dev

 git clone https://github.com/stjaeckel/quadriga-lib